RGLab/MAST/README.md

 Converting old MASTClassic SingleCellAssay objects
 --------

-If you have data analyzed using MASTClassic, starting with MAST package version 1.0.4 you can convert objects from MASTClassic format to the new format based on SummarizedExperiment using `convertMastClassicToSingleCellAssay()`.
+If you have data analyzed using MASTClassic,  you can convert objects from MASTClassic format to the new format based on SingleCellExperiment using `convertMastClassicToSingleCellAssay()`.